jo0707/LawanCovid/README.md

 This project is published only as a reference for friends, especially those who are studying at Dicoding.
 Do not plagiarize this project because there is no knowledge gained.

-0 recovered due to API error.
+0 recovered count due to API error.

 ## Credit
 - [@jo0707](github.com/jo0707)